cbonello/gp-config/README.md

 	value = BOOL | INT | FLOAT | DATE | STRING
 	array = '[' {EOF} value {EOF} {, {EOF} value} {EOF} ']'
 ```

+Parser can load as many configurations as you want, and each load can update existing options.

 ## Installation